Bamideleaduke/Bamideleaduke/README.md

 - 👋 Hi, I’m @Bamideleaduke
-- 👀 I’m interested in Learning Na Unlearning FRom People in the community
+- 👀 I’m interested in Learning and Unlearning From the github community
 - 🌱 I’m currently learning react javascript
 - 💞️ I’m looking to collaborate on available projects within my capability
 - 📫 How to reach me bamideleaduke@gmail.com